gapotchenko/supervise.sh/README.md

 Another alternative is not to use a supervisor at all but then your application may become brittle due to limited system resources or subtle omnipresent bugs in sub-services.
-A lightweight process-level supervisor helps to improve resilience with minimal overhead.
+A lightweight supervisor helps to improve resilience with minimal overhead.